 The Nursing Team

-A member of the Nursing Team may review you in clinic if you:
+A member of the Nursing Team may review you if you:

 - are attending your first assessment appointment

 - have had a medical intervention (such as a steroid injection)